2 SUMMARY OF MATERIAL ACCOUNTING POLICIES

 g.
 Financial Instruments

-All financial instruments are recognised initially at fair value.
+All financial instruments (unless it is a trade receivable without a significant financing component) are recognised initially at fair value.
 Transaction costs that are attributable to the acquisition of the financial asset (other than financial assets recorded at fair value through profit or loss) are included in the fair value of the financial assets.
 Purchase or sale of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trade) are recognised on trade date.
 Loans and borrowings and payables are recognised net of directly attributable transaction costs.
+A trade receivable without a significant financing component is initially measured at the transaction price.

 For the purpose of subsequent measurement, financial instruments of the Company are classified in the following categories: non-derivative financial assets comprising amortised cost, debt instruments at fair value through other comprehensive income (FVTOCI), equity instruments at FVTOCI or fair value through profit and loss account (FVTPL), non derivative financial liabilities at amortised cost or FVTPL and derivative financial instruments (under the category of financial assets or financial liabilities) at FVTPL.